 The location of your shop is important.
 A High Street shop benefits from a large amount of passing trade which means that more people get to know about it and may pop in to make impulse purchases as well as planned visits for repairs.
 However, High Street premises are often too expensive for the small, independent shoe repairer so other areas may have to be considered.
 You may, for example, consider premises located in a suburban shopping precinct.
 This type of premises will generally be more affordable but still serve a reasonably sized catchment area.
-There may also be suitable units available to let in a local supermarket which are likely to benefit from high levels of passing trade.
+There may also be suitable units available to let in a local market or supermarket which are likely to benefit from high levels of passing trade.

 Check out local crime rates - you don't want to have to cope with excessive levels of shoplifting, break-ins and theft.

 You need to make sure that enough customers will choose your shop rather than any existing outlets.
 Check out the competition to see: